scrapy/scrapy/docs/topics/spider-middleware.rst

 Activating a spider middleware
 ==============================

-To activate a downloader middleware component, add it to the :setting:`SPIDER_MIDDLEWARES` setting, which is a dict whose keys are the middleware class path and their values are the middleware orders.

-To activate a middleware component, add it to the :setting:`SPIDER_MIDDLEWARES` setting, which is a dict whose keys are the middleware class path and their values are the middleware orders.
+To activate a spider middleware component, add it to the :setting:`SPIDER_MIDDLEWARES` setting, which is a dict whose keys are the middleware class path and their values are the middleware orders.

 Here's an example::